mgastonportillo/gale-for-ff/README.md

 ### Known bugs

 <ul>
 <li>In Sidebery beta, autoshrink triggers when you're moving a tab even though the mouse is still hovering the panel.
-It's quite annoying and I don't really have control over that behaviour unless I decide to contribute to Sidebery and I don't really have time for that.
-If you move your tabs around a lot, my recommendation is to disable autoshrink by commenting the code block related to it in <code>userChrome</code>.
-It is disabled by default in the "Campeón del Mundo Edition" (wc2023ed).</li>
+I decided to disable that characteristic until I find a workaround.</li>
 <li><span style="text-decoration: line-through;">When moving a tab, the tab position indicator doesn't follow the <code>margin-top</code> CSS rule for tabs; if it bothers you a lot, identify <code>.Tab {margin-top: 5px;</code> and remove it.</span><b><i>&nbsp;&nbsp;Fixed!</i></b></li>
 </ul>
 <hr>